MrStevenHill/example-lib/readme.md

-## Example Component Library using Styled Components to Demonstrate SymLink Issue
+## Demonstrate SymLink Issue with CRA and SC

 Build and link as follows: